Ministry-of-Silly-Scripts/mineSweeper/Backlog.md

   - GIVEN the initiated board
   - WHEN the player marks a square with no bombs in neighbourhood
   - THEN it should update all the squares in the neighbourhood with zero bombs to revealed recursively

+## US 3 - Game Creation

+As a player, I want to start a new game so that I can play it.

+- ✅ UAT 3.1: Initialize game

+  - GIVEN the game
+  - WHEN it starts
+  - THEN it shows a board in console.log